 Create pandas data frame from events.
-Can appear in the middle of the flow, as opposed to ReduceToDataFrame for additional params, see documentation of storey.flow.Flow
+Can appear in the middle of the flow, as opposed to ReduceToDataFrame for additional params, see documentation of storey.flow.Flow See also the index of all functions and classes.

 - index Name of the column to be used as index.
 Optional.
 If not set, DataFrame will be range indexed. - columns List of column names to be passed as-is to the DataFrame constructor.
 Optional.